The NeuroMedical Center | Patient Education Library | Alzheimer's Disease

 Understanding Alzheimer's Disease

-Alzheimer’s disease is a progressive neurological condition caused by plaques and tangles in the brain that gradually affects a person’s memory and ability to learn, reason, make judgments, communicate and carry out daily activities.
+Alzheimer’s disease (AD) is a progressive neurological condition caused by plaques and tangles in the brain that gradually affects a person’s memory and ability to learn, reason, make judgments, communicate and carry out daily activities.
 As it progresses, individuals may also experience changes in personality and behavior such as anxiety, suspiciousness or agitation as well as hallucinations.

 Alzheimer’s disease affects 1 in 8 individuals over the age of 65 and is the most common form of dementia, however the cause of the disease is currently unknown.
 Some suspected causes include diseased genes or a genetic predisposition, abnormal protein build-up in the brain, and environmental toxins.

 Alzheimer’s is a progressive disease.
 The earliest symptoms may go unnoticed.
 The symptoms may begin with forgetfulness and mild confusion.
 The person may have trouble remembering recent conversations or familiar words.
 The person may forget the names of family members and close friends.
 Personal items may get lost, or kept in unusual places.
-As Alzheimer’s progreses, thinking and reasoning may become difficult.
+As AD progresses, thinking and reasoning may become difficult.
 Familiar tasks, such as driving and cooking, become harder and then impossible.
 The person may need help getting dressed or using the toilet.
 You may notice personality changes, too.
 The person may become depressed, anxious, and aggressive, with rapid mood swings.
-A person with Alzheimer’s may experience delusions and may begin to wander.
+A person with AD may experience delusions and may begin to wander.

 10 Warning Signs You Should Know: